shameekagarwal/shameekagarwal.github.io/_posts/2024-09-29-kubernetes-advanced.md

 ### Prefix and Domain Based Routing

-- till now, we saw how we can use canaries for calls from outside the cluster using ingress gateway. but, we can also do prefix based routing, e.g. redirect to the normal app for the root url, but redirect to the experimental version of the app when the path is /experimental or /canary. notice how we can skip the weight argument to when there is only one element in the route array
+- till now, we saw how we can use canaries for calls from outside the cluster using ingress gateway. but, we can also do prefix based routing, e.g. redirect to the normal app for the root url, but redirect to the experimental version of the app when the path is /experimental or /canary. notice how we can skip the weight argument too when there is only one element in the route array
   ```yml
   kind: VirtualService
   apiVersion: networking.istio.io/v1alpha3